Who put Bella in the wych elm?: Investigation

-When police checked the trunk of the tree they found an almost complete skeleton, with a shoe, a gold wedding ring, and some fragments of clothing.
+When police checked the trunk of the tree they found an almost complete skeleton, which was dressed in a striped cardigan, a mustard coloured skirt, and blue crêpe soled shoes sized 5 1/2.
+A gold wedding ring was also found with the remains.
 The skull was valuable evidence, in that it still had some tufts of hair and had a clear dental pattern, despite some missing teeth.
 After further investigation, the remains of a hand were found some distance from the tree.

 The body was sent for forensic examination by the Birmingham-based Home Office pathologist James Webster.
-He quickly established that it was that of a female who had been dead for at least 18 months, placing time of death in or before October 1941; Webster also discovered a section of taffeta in her mouth, suggesting that she had died from suffocation.
+He quickly established that it was that of a woman who had been dead for at least 18 months, placing time of death in or before October 1941.
+She was believed to be aged between 25-40 and 5ft tall.
+Webster also discovered a section of taffeta in her mouth, suggesting that she had died from suffocation.
 From the measurement of the trunk in which the body had been discovered, he also deduced that it must have been placed there "still warm" after the killing, as it could not have fit once rigor mortis had taken hold.
+Investigation into the shoes she was found wearing revealed they could not have been made prior to 1940.

 Police could tell from items found with the body what the woman had looked like, but with so many people reported missing during the Second World War, records were too numerous for a proper identification to take place.
 They cross-referenced the details they had with reports of missing persons throughout the region, but none of them seemed to match the evidence.
 In addition, they contacted dentists in the area since the dentistry was quite distinctive.

-Twenty-first century
+21st century

 A case review by West Mercia Police was closed in 2014.

 A 2018 episode of the television programme Nazi Murder Mysteries described a forensic facial reconstruction, undertaken by the Liverpool John Moores University's "Face Lab", from photographs of the skull.
 It was commissioned by Andrew Sparke, for his books on the incident.

 In May 2023, the BBC launched an appeal to museums, to track down the victim's remains with the intention of carrying out DNA analysis.
 The remains had, until the late 1960s or early 1970s, been in the Birmingham City Police's "black museum" at their Tally Ho! training centre.
 The appeal was made in conjunction with a BBC podcast on the case, The Body in the Tree.